-The default authentication provider accesses user and group information stored in the LDAP server embedded in the Oracle Business Intelligence's Oracle WebLogic Server domain.
-The Oracle WebLogic Server Administration Console can be used to create and manage users and groups in the embedded LDAP server.
+The default authentication provider accesses user and group information that is stored in the LDAP server that is embedded in the Oracle WebLogic Server domain for Oracle Business Intelligence.
+You can use the Oracle WebLogic Server Administration Console to create and manage users and groups in the embedded LDAP server.

 You might choose to configure an authentication provider for an alternative directory.
-In this case, Oracle WebLogic Server Administration Console enables you to view the users and groups in your directory.
-However, you need to continue to use the appropriate tools to make any modifications to the directory.
-For example, if you reconfigure Oracle Business Intelligence to use OID, you can view users and groups in Oracle WebLogic Server Administration Console but you must manage them in OID Console.
+You can use the Oracle WebLogic Server Administration Console to view the users and groups in the directory.
+However, you must continue to use the appropriate tools to make any modifications to the directory.
+For example, if you reconfigure Oracle Business Intelligence to use Oracle Internet Directory (OID), you can view users and groups in Oracle WebLogic Server Administration Console but you must manage them using the OID Console.
+Oracle Internet Directory (OID) is an LDAP directory service, and is the preferred identity store for authentication purposes.